ssouris/kotlin-introduction/PITCHME.md

 ![LOGO](https://kotlinlang.org/assets/images/open-graph/kotlin_250x250.png)

+by Stathis Souris

 ---

+### What is Kotlin?

+Kotlin is a statically-typed programming language that runs on the Java Virtual Machine and also can be compiled to JavaScript source code or uses the LLVM compiler infrastructure.
+Its primary development is from a team of JetBrains programmers based in Saint Petersburg, Russia (the name comes from Kotlin Island, near St. Petersburg).

+---

 ### Why Kotlin?
-  - Conciseness & Smarter API
+  - Concise & Smarter API
-  - Null Safety & Immutability protection
+  - Null Safety & Immutability
-  - Type Inference, Statis Typing & Smart Casts
+  - Type Inference, Static Typing & Smart Casts
   - Open programming styles
-  - Java Interop
+  - Java Interoperability
-  - Fully open source (built by Jetbrains)
+  - Fully open source under Apache 2.0
   - Static typing & type inference
   - Modern language features
   - 1st grade tooling